Sud-Est Grognard: Design and development

 The official name SE.2410 Grognard (French: Grumbler) was derived from the nickname for a soldier of Napoleon's Old Guard.
-Problems encountered in test flights led to a number of modifications to the tail unit and ailerons.
-Development continued with Sud-Est building two prototypes with a further refinement that led to the SE.2415, identified as the Grognard II, a two-seat development that included a stretched fuselage incorporating a raised cockpit with a bubble canopy and reduced 32˚ wing sweep back.
-Following initial testing, two boundary layer fences were installed on the outer wings of the SE.2415; underwing spoilers were also tested.
+Problems encountered in test flights led to a number of modifications to both the tail unit and ailerons.
+Sud-Est proceeded to build a pair of prototypes that incorporated further refinements, which were designated SE.2415 and subsequently identified as the Grognard II; this was a twin-seat development of the original design that included a stretched fuselage and a raised cockpit with a bubble canopy and reduced 32˚ wing sweep back.
+Following initial testing, a pair of boundary layer fences were installed on the outer wings of the SE.2415; underwing spoilers were also tested.

-Although neither prototype was initially armed, the planned armament array included two DEFA 30mm cannon as well as bombs and rockets.
+Although neither prototype was initially armed, the planned armaments for the type included a pair of DEFA 30mm cannon as well as bombs and rockets.